| site search by freefind |

 I gave My back to those who strike Me, And My cheeks to those who pluck out the beard; Is.
 50:6, NASB

-Does not even nature itself teach you that if a man has long hair, it is a dishonor to him, but if a woman has long hair, it is a glory to her?
+Does not even nature itself teach you that if a man has long hair, it is a dishonour to him, but if a woman has long hair, it is a glory to her?
 1 Col. 11:14-15, NASB

 …and came and lived in a city called Nazareth.
 This was to fulfill what was spoken through the prophets: “He shall be called a Nazarene.
 Matt.
 2:23, NASB

 Is not this the carpenter, the son of Mary, and brother of James and Joses and Judas and Simon?
 Are not His sisters here with us?”
-And they took offense at Him.
+And they took offence at Him.
 Mark 6:3, NASB

 And he was preaching, and saying, “After me One is coming who is mightier than I, and I am not fit to stoop down and untie the thong of His sandals.
 Mark 1:7, NASB